 Although there were always quality producers like Domaine de l’Ecu, Louis Métaireau, Château de Cléray and Domaine Luneau-Papin, the overall standard has improved greatly and now some of the best value French whites come from here.
 The new crus communaux, with their long lees aging, are particularly exciting offering new levels of complexity.

 It is worth paying a little extra for a zonal Muscadet.
 Easily the largest AOP is Muscadet de Sèvre-et-Maine with the best wines bottled sur lie.
-This means the wine spends a period of time on its lees for added richness.
+This means the wine spends a period on its lees for added richness.
 There are two other superior ACs, Muscadet-Côteaux de la Loire and Muscadet Côtes de Grandlieu.
 Good Muscadet can be crisp, minerally and with a real green-fruited depth, not dissimilar to sound village Chablis.
 Good Muscadet also has the potential to age for several decades.
 Covering the same area is the Gros Plant AOP, producing simple, quite austere wines that are a perfect match for oysters.

 The Pays Nantais is also a good source for IGP Val de Loire – in particular Chardonnay.
 Also noteworthy is the Fie Gris (Sauvignon Rose) from Eric Chevalier (Domaine d’ l’Aujardière)